rajoy99/Ising_interpretation/README.md

-# Ising_interpretation
+# Interpretating the Ising Model

 This repo will contain the code and data files for the research paper on interpretation of Ising models.